-WASHINGTON (DTN) -- U.S. Agriculture Secretary Sonny Perdue on Thursday, June 22,announced the suspension of all imports of fresh beef from Brazil because of recurring concerns about the safety of the products intended for the American market.
+WASHINGTON (DTN) -- U.S. Agriculture Secretary Sonny Perdue on Thursday announced the suspension of all imports of fresh beef from Brazil because of recurring concerns about the safety of the products intended for the American market.

 The suspension of shipments will remain in place until the Brazilian Ministry of Agriculture takes corrective action that USDA finds satisfactory.

 USDA said in a news release, "Since March, USDA's Food Safety and Inspection Service (FSIS) has been inspecting 100% of all meat products arriving in the United States from Brazil.
 FSIS has refused entry to 11% of Brazilian fresh beef products.
 That figure is substantially higher than the rejection rate of 1% of shipments from the rest of the world."

 "Since implementation of the increased inspection, FSIS has refused entry to 106 lots (approximately 1.9 million pounds) of Brazilian beef products due to public health concerns, sanitary conditions, and animal health issues.
 It is important to note that none of the rejected lots made it into the U.S. market.

 "The Brazilian government had pledged to address those concerns, including by self-suspending five facilities from shipping beef to the United States.
 Today's action to suspend all fresh beef shipments from Brazil supersedes the self-suspension."

 Dow Jones Newswires reported on Thursday that the five Brazilian slaughterhouses were suspending beef exports following adverse reactions among cattle to a foot-and-mouth vaccine, according to the national meat-exporting group Abiec.

 Brazil's agriculture ministry said the reaction posed no health risks and that the suspension was intended to give the owners of the slaughterhouses time to provide information to authorities and take measures to correct the situation, Dow Jones reported.